cstavrou/Priors-and-Algorithms-for-Bayesian-Neural-Networks/Chapter 1/README.md

 This code is an adaptation of Ding, W. G., ‘Draw convnet’, https://github.com/gwding/draw convnet, 2016.

-Please follow the instrucions on the Github page to install the correct version of the plotting packages required to make the graph.
+Please follow the instrucions on author's the Github page to install the correct version of the plotting packages required.

 Once the *requirements.txt* have been correctly installed you can run the script in terminal.
 A plot windows will open from which the plot can be saved.